 Assess the nominee’s accomplishments in comparison with those of his or her peers at the same career stage.

-Focus on the nominee’s scientific accomplishments during his/her post-PhD career and omit the details of graduate work or information typically included in the CV, such as positions and awards.
+Focus on the nominee’s scientific accomplishments during his/her independent career and omit the details of graduate and postdoctoral work or information typically included in the CV, such as positions and awards.

 Submitting Nominations Online